 Caldwell’s ancestors had come from Scotland to Antrim and Tyrone in the second half of the 17th century.
-In 1767, he married Elizabeth Agnew and they set up home in the mansion with their twelve children, three of whom died at the house.
+In 1767, he married Elizabeth Agnew and they set up home with their twelve children, three of whom died.

-Caldwell also purchased around 40-acres of land which included a corn mill.
+The family owned the entire quarterland of Ballynacree-Skein, which is around 185 acres.
+This land later included a corn mill.
 Balnamore Mill was one of the largest spinning mills outside of Belfast and during its peak, it employed over 400 people.
+It was also one of the first dry flax spinning mills ever built in Ireland and people travelled from all across Ireland to work there.

 Two of Caldwell’s sons, Richard and John Caldwell, were key figures in the United Irish Rebellion and as a result, both the mill and their home were set on fire.
 Richard was ordered to be executed but through his father’s contacts, this was repealed.

-In 1799, the Caldwell family were banished to America with “hundreds of Irish Radicals” where they founded the town of Londonderry in New Hampshire.
+In 1799, the Caldwell family were banished to America with “hundreds of Irish Radicals” where, according to some sources, they founded the town of Londonderry in New Hampshire.
 Richard died in 1812 while fighting with the United States Army against the British.

 Balnamore House was sold to James Thompson Bryan and in 1863, he commissioned the rebuilding of the mansion.
 The architect of the rebuilt was Fitzgibbon Lough.
 The rebuilt Balnamore Mansion is described as an Italianate mansion.